isovalent/eBPF-Summit-2022-CTF/README.md

 in Docker, or with kind on Mac/Windows, is not recommended.
 ## Deploying the challenges

-Start by cloning this repo.

-* On Mac, you can set up the challenges using Lima-VM by running `limactl start cilium.yaml`.
+* On Mac, you can set up the challenges using Lima-VM by running `limactl start cilium.yaml` with the file provided in this repo.
 Once this completes, open a shell into the VM with `limactl shell cilium`.

 * If you're a Vagrant user, we've supplied a Vagrantfile for you as well.
-Run `vagrant up`.
+Download that file and run `vagrant up`.
 Once this is finished, run `vagrant ssh` to open a shell into the VM.